 Stash emerged in 2015 as an auto-investing app, with features focused on setting a schedule of small, automated investments into portfolios that support causes and industries you care about.

-Both have grown since and developed additional features to keep up with continually creeping competition in fintech.
+Both investment apps have grown since and developed additional features to keep up with continually creeping competition in fintech.
 These financial companies offer products to help you invest, save, bank, manage money, and prepare for retirement.

 The product offerings in each app look similar, but the features vary, and you have to look into the details to determine which is the best place for your money.